jpdevries/eureka/README.md

 Eureka is hungry for remote media sources.
 It needs a REST API to feed it JSON&nbsp;data.
 Find docs at the [REST API wiki page](https://github.com/jpdevries/eureka/wiki/REST-API).

+### Decorating Actions
+Eureka's core Redux actions assume you'll be using a REST API.
+If REST isn't really your thing, or you need to modify the Redux actions for some other reason, you can decorate the actions Eureka will use.
+This is done using a Higher Order Component that wraps `EurekaMediaBrowser` and injects a `decoratedActions` property which will be applied as a shallow merge on top of the default&nbsp;actions.
+Reference this [Gist example of decorating actions](https://gist.github.com/jpdevries/e967056bd31cf6f01df0e431df68283b) for an example.

 ## 📠 Server Side Rendering
 Eureka is progressively enhanced with React to be asynchronous and a richer experience in capable browsers successfully that successfully execute scripts.
 But Eureka's support doesn't end at modern browsers because its design process doesn't start there.
 Eureka is a semantic and synchronous HTML form before it is an enhanced Virtual&nbsp;DOM.